-To help make insurance shopping seamless, we've collected average rates from Allstate and Progressive.
-These rates cover a variety of rating factors, including credit score, driving history, and age.
-Compare rates and find the perfect policy for you.
+In an effort to take the sting out of shopping for car insurance, we gathered average insurance rates from Allstate and Progressive.
+The below rates cover a variety of rating factors, including credit score, driving history, and age.
+Compare rates and find the right policy for you.

-If you have extremely bad credit, Allstate could be a better option for you.
-Typically, Allstate offers cheaper prices than Progressive for prospective clients with credit scores of lower than 580.
-Insurance shoppers with exceptional credit — a score of 800 or better — should lean toward Progressive, which typically beats Allstate by $423 per year.
-View average insurance rates by credit score for Allstate and Progressive below.
+If you have very poor credit, Allstate could be the best option for you.
+On average, Allstate offers better rates than Progressive for drivers with credit scores of lower than 580.
+Drivers with exceptional credit — a score of 800 or better — should opt for Progressive, which typically beats Allstate by $423 per year.
+Check out common insurance costs by credit score for Allstate and Progressive:

 |Very Poor (300-579)||$3,602||$3,117|